kach/nearley/README.md

 bootstrapping the grammar.
 Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.

+Atom users can write nearley grammars with [this plugin](https://github.com/bojidar-bg/nearley-grammar) by Bojidar Marinov.

 Further reading
 ---------------